 The transition stage is the most difficult, but only lasts 60 minutes in a first pregnancy and only 15-30 minutes in subsequent ones.
 Contractions are very strong, 60 to 90 seconds long, and 2-3 minutes apart.
 [At 90 seconds long, and 2 minutes apart, that would be 25 minutes of pain in a first pregnancy, and either 6 minutes or 11 minutes of pain in a subsequent one, in this stage.]

 Thus, the really serious (questionnaire level) pain ranges from some 100 minutes for a first pregnancy, to 36-41 minutes in a subsequent one.
 In the ancient world, this 40-100 minutes of labor pain would have occurred only once every 3-4 years or so (assuming normal fertility, pregnancy, delivery, and nursing cycles).
-[In analgesic cultures, almost all of this can be eliminated or reduced to significantly milder levels.]
+[As noted earlier, in analgesic cultures, much of this can be eliminated or reduced to significantly milder levels.]

 So there obviously is significant/intense pain in this process, but the range of experiences of this is exceptionally wide: